Outward Migration of Super-Jupiters

 Given the value of the torque on the inner disk (Equation \ref{eq:minusone}), it must be that $\Delta T$ becomes negative in eccentric disks because the torque on the outer disk weakens.
 But why?
 From the theory in Section \ref{sec:pd}, we must examine torque excitation and deposition. \begin{enumerate}[(a)] \item Excitation: For a given $\Sigma$ profile, eccentricity could lower $\Delta T$ if it lowers the amplitude of the excited waves in the outer disk, and hence lowers the angular momentum carried by them.
 (We also include in this category the change in co-orbital torques; see below.) \item Deposition: for a given $\Delta T$, eccentricity could increase the distance waves travel before they damp.
 A longer damping length means a wider gap (from Equation~\ref{eq:angflux}), which implies that at the location where the waves are excited $\Sigma$ is lower, and hence the wave amplitude is lower. \end{enumerate}

-We examine (a) in Figure \ref{fig:linear} by comparing the simulated values of $\Delta T$ with a linear calculation of $\Delta T$ in a circular disk whose $\Sigma(r)$ profile is the same as from the simulation (see \citetalias{DLL} for our linear calculation method.)
+We examine (a) in Figure \ref{fig:linear} by comparing the simulated values of $\Delta T$ with a linear calculation of $\Delta T$ in a circular disk whose $\Sigma(r)$ profile is the same as from the simulation\footnote{One could check hypothesis (a) directly by extending the linear theory of torque excitation to an eccentric disk.
+We defer such an analysis to future work. } (see \citetalias{DLL} for our linear calculation method.)
 We see that for the circular disks ($K'\lesssim 20$), the linear calculation adequately predicts what is found in the simulations.
 But for the eccentric disks it overpredicts $\Delta T$.
 We infer that the disk being eccentric lowers $\Delta T$, as suspected in (a).
 A more detailed examination shows that much of the lowering is indeed due to outer waves carrying less angular momentum in the simulated eccentric disk (relative to the linear calculation).